pankgeorg/PackageCompiler.jl/docs/src/devdocs/relocatable_part_3.md

 !!! info
     This section is for people who want to understand PackageCompiler.jl under the hood.
-It is not required reading to use the pacakge.
+It is not required reading to use the package.

 In the previous tutorials, we created a custom sysimage and a binary (app) that did some simple CSV parsing with an (depending on the exact demands) acceptable